janscience/ESensors/README.md

 # ESensors

-A library and background information for environmental sensors (air and water) for Teensy and Arduino.
+A library for environmental sensors (air and water) for Teensy and Arduino with additional background information.

 ## [ESensors](https://github.com/janscience/ESensors) library

+### Features

+- Blocking and non-blocking reads from many sensors in parallel.
+- Sensor readings in adaptable units.
+- Output of sensor properties and readings on Serial and into CSV files on SD card.
+- Hardware independent derived measures, like for example, dew point and absolute humidity.
+- Currently supported sensors are: DS18x20, BME280, and TSL2591.

+### Documentation

 - [Installation instructions](docs/install.md)
 - [User guide](docs/userguide.md)